Tushar-Dhingra/React-ShoppingList/README.md

     npm start
 The website will be accessible at http://localhost:3000 in your browser.

+## Usage

+The application is a single-page application (SPA) built with React.
+The main components of the application are:

+1. ProductList: This component displays a list of products.
+2. ProductDetails: This component displays the details of a specific product.
+3. ShoppingCart: This component displays the items in the shopping cart.
+4. Checkout: This component handles the checkout process.

 ## Contributing:

 Contributions are welcome!
 Please follow these guidelines: